 - Avoid touching the sores or the rash.

-- Using male condoms or Femidoms (female condom) can cut the risk, but only if the condom covers the sores or rash.
+- Using external or internal condoms can cut the risk, but only if the condom covers the sores or rash.
 Using a dental dam during oral sex can also cut the risk.

 - Avoid sharing sex toys – if you do, wash them and cover them with a condom every time.